Julien Cosmao

-Julien Marie Cosmao-Kerjulien (27 November 1761 - 17 February 1825) was a French Navy officer best known for his actions during the Battle of Trafalgar.
+Counter-Admiral Julien Marie Cosmao-Kerjulien (27 November 1761 - 17 February 1825) was a French Navy officer who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
+He is best known for his actions during the Battle of Trafalgar.

+In 1805, commanding the ship of the line Pluton in Admiral Villeneuve's squadron, he took part in the seizure of the English-held Diamond Rock in Martinique and later fought at the Battle of Cape Finisterre, where he helped save a dismasted Spanish shiph España (1757) that had come under British attack.
+At Trafalgar itself, after the French and Spanish fleets suffered defeat, Cosmao took command of the surviving squadron as its most senior officer and sailed back out to recapture two Spanish ships that had been taken by the British, while forcing the British to scuttle several of their prizes.

+He was promoted to rear admiral in 1806 and later made a Baron of the Empire in 1810.
+During the Hundred Days in 1815, Emperor of the French Napoleon appointed him maritime prefect of Brest and made him a Peer of France.
+He retired after the Second Bourbon Restoration and died in Brest in 1825.
+His name is engraved on the Arc de Triomphe in Paris.

 Career

 Early career

 Completing his studies in Châteaulin, young Cosmao-Kerjulien joined the French Navy in 1776, against his parents' will.
 He served in Aigrette in the West Indies.
 Back in Brest, France in 1778, he served on Oiseau with Corentin de Leissegues.
 In September, after the beginning of the American Revolutionary War, he served on the Nymphe, taking part in two battles against British privateers near Bordeaux and Belle-Isle.

 Between January 1779 and April 1781, he served off Guyana aboard the brig Hirondelle, fighting two more British privateers and capturing two British East Indiamen.
 He was promoted to lieutenant of a frigate in September 1781.
-He served successively aboard Pégase on February 1782 and the Protecteur in March before taking command of the fluyt Fidèle in Terre Neuve from May 1783 to April 1784.
+He served successively aboard Pégase in February 1782 and the Protecteur in March before taking command of the fluyt Fidèle in Terre Neuve from May 1783 to April 1784.
 In January 1785 he served on Lourde, on Vigilante on October and Dorade in April 1786.
 He was made a sub-lieutenant on a ship of the line in March 1786.

 In September 1787, he was given command of the brig Vaneau, and of Boulonnaise from November 1787 to March 1790.
 From October 1790 to January 1791, he was first officer aboard Précieuse.
 From February 1791, he served aboard Orion of the squadron of Laurent Jean François Truguet in Toulon.
 He was made ship of the line full lieutenant in January 1792, and received command of the corvette Sincère in April.
 He took part in the landing at Cagliari in January 1793.